 Whereas, 506(c) allows a sponsor to raise capital from an unlimited number of accredited investors only, but can advertise their offering in anyway they see fit (i.e. the internet, publications, public events, etc.)

 Because of the ability to advertise freely, many sponsors, including crowdfunding sites, with larger capital raises will choose to use 506(c) over 506(b).

 There are two main ways that it can make profit: property appreciation and rental income.
 Property appreciation happens over time.
 The terms of your syndicate set forth by your sponsor will determine the amount of profit that comes with rental income.
 This same contract determines the percentage in profit that each real estate syndicate party member will receive.

-On our last episode, the REI Brothers shared that they believe real estate syndications are great sources of wealth building.
+On episode 53, the REI Brothers shared that they believe real estate syndications are great sources of wealth building.
 If you’ve had some time in the real estate industry, perhaps it’s time for you to consider this investment vehicles.

 Check out these Yo Quiero Dinero partners to accelerate your Real Estate Investing goals!

 - Rocket Dollar – With a Rocket Dollar Account, you can invest in things like second or multiple investment properties in your community, rental vacation homes, multifamily, apartments, commercial property, mobile homes, raw land, natural resources, and more!